pupils pupil

 Alice Leach – Parent Governor

-Mrs Lucy Crump – Head of School / Staff Governor
+Mrs Lucy Crump – Principal / Staff Governor

 Mr Oliver Illiffe – Foundation Governor